The-AVR/AVR-2022/content/en/software/installing-vmc-software/_index.md

 This setup script will automatically install and configure everything needed on your Jetson to get it ready for competition.
-This script does download approximately
-10GB worth of data the first time, so depending on your internet connection, it may take a while to run.
+This script does do operating system updates, so depending on your internet connection, it may take a while to run.

 At the end of the setup script, it will perform a few self-tests